Need our help?

 About me // Emir

-Today, I have a full-time job and no longer involved with drugs or mates in gangs postcode stuff.
+Today, I have a full-time job and no longer involved with drugs or mates in gang postcode stuff.

 About me // Laila

 I grew up in care and after many years of problems at home and school I got mixed up with a local gang.
 I was exploited, forced to take drugs and alcohol, and was eventually caught by police carrying Class A drugs aged 17.
 Faced with a prison sentence I reached my lowest point and saw no future for myself.

 Streets of Growth got involved after I was arrested and started to support me through helping me to really look at my life, my negative thoughts and behaviours and those I was associating with.
 The intervention staff worked with me in many areas of my life.

 They reached out to me on the streets to make sure I was not falling back.

 This all helped preventing me from getting a prison sentence on the condition that I continued to progress with Streets of Growth.
 Since then, I have gone on to complete my college course in Business Studies and started my first paid job.
 I recently returned to Streets of Growth to help mentor some other young people who need help just like I did back then.
 To help me celebrate my achievements Streets of Growth awarded me with a ‘Inspiration for Change Award.’